Improve your early years practice

 Team building can give your team a sense of connectedness that they might not get when they're all in their individual rooms or classrooms.
 Gathering together (without it being a staff meeting) is a perfect way to do this.

-The staff wellbeing activity
+The staff wellbeing activity:

-The staff wellbeing activity
+The staff wellbeing activity:

 Cooking is a creative outlet and an essential skill.
 Cooking provides exposes them to a wonderful art form that could spark a new passion.
+If you have a nursery chef who's willing to spare some of their skill, a passionate team member who knows their way around a kitchen or, just find a recipe book and go for it!

 Cooking together is a great way of uniting people and there are so many ways to go about it.